rkhaimov/storyshots/notes.md

 # Functional improvements

 * React-devtool duplicates roots
+* Pool should be the size of agentsCount
 * Write docs
 * Add story search
     * Should work like live filter on groups and story contents